 TOXIC RELATIONSHIP CYCLE STAGES

-Toxic relationships have a predictable pattern that can be learned.
-However, if you are in a toxic relationship, this pattern will be hard to spot since you’ve been in it all of your life.
-You will not realize that you are in a maze that you can’t get out of until you go through the healing process.
-If this describes you, you can just skip the healing part for now and focus on recognizing the stages of a toxic relationship.
-Two half-people trying to find themselves in each other do not create a whole relationship.
+Toxic relationships have a predictable pattern that can be observed.
+However, this pattern will be hard to spot while you are in it.
+If you’ve been in one toxic relationship ever in your life, then you’ve likely unconsciously been in them your entire life.
+The only way to truly break out of this pattern is to go through the healing process.
+If this describes you, starting with recognizing the toxicity in the relationship and manipulation tactics is likely your best next step.
+Two half-people trying to find themselves in each other does not create a whole relationship.

 Love Bombing